 Although sunlight can benefit psoriasis, you should take care to protect yourself from sunburn.
 This condition predominantly strikes light-skinned people, who are at a greater risk for sunburn and dangerous forms of cancer such as melanoma.
 Natural sunbathing is not monitored in a medical setting like phototherapy is, and medications you may be taking can increase photosensitivity.
 This can heighten your risk of sunburn and skin cancer.

 You should still wear sunscreen, even when you want your skin to soak up the sun’s rays.
 For the best (and safest) results, follow these tips:

 - Apply broad-spectrum sunscreen to all areas of unaffected skin.

 - Wear sunglasses.

-- Undergo natural sun therapy sessions when the sun is strongest to reap the most benefit possible.
+- Do natural sun therapy sessions when the sun is strongest.

-The sun not only helps clear psoriasis symptoms in some cases, but it stimulates your body to produce more vitamin D.
+The sun not only helps clear psoriasis symptoms in some cases, but also it makes your body produce more vitamin D.

 Psoriasis and Vitamin D

-Vitamin D contributes to reducing inflammation throughout the body.
-The National Psoriasis Foundation suggests that the nutrient, as well as the UV rays from light exposure, can help clear or prevent psoriasis plaques (NPF, 2011).
+Vitamin D can help reduce inflammation throughout your body.
+The nutrient, as well as the UV rays from light exposure, can help clear or prevent psoriasis plaques.
 Sunlight triggers your body to make the nutrient, which is beneficial to strong bones and immune function.
-However, vitamin D is a nutrient found in few foods naturally.
+Vitamin D is a nutrient found in few foods naturally.

-The British Journal of Dermatology published findings that state that people with psoriasis tend to have low vitamin D levels, particularly in colder seasons (BJD, 2012).
-If your vitamin D levels are deficient, you can boost your intake of foods rich in the nutrient, including:
+A study published in the British Journal of Dermatology found that people with psoriasis tend to have low vitamin D levels, particularly in colder seasons.
+People with low levels of vitamin D can boost their levels by consuming:

 - fortified milk and orange juice